 Third place, all categories: $50.

 Winners will be selected by a panel comprised of staff of the N.C.
 Wildlife Resources Commission, N.C.
-Museum of Natural Sciences, N.C.
-Division of Parks and Recreation and professional wildlife photographers.
+Museum of Natural Sciences and professional wildlife photographers.

 Entrants agree that if their submission is selected as a winner, they grant all sponsors the right to display their photograph(s) at venues including but not limited to the N.C.
 Museum of Natural Sciences.
 Exhibition of entries will include photographer credit.

 Entrants will be asked on the online entry form if their photo was taken in a North Carolina state park.
 All such entries will be provided to the N.C.
 Division of Parks and Recreation for possible usage in public information or promotional materials, park displays or agency press releases to various statewide media outlets.
 Any such usage will include photographer credit.

 Winners will be required to provide original source material—slides, high-resolution digital ﬁles or negatives—for reproduction in the magazine and for exhibition prints.
 Original digital ﬁles of winning photos must be accompanied by a color print of at least 4x6 inches.